jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 In the early 2000s Sun and HP adopted the GNOME desktop as the replacement for CDE for their Unix distros.
 Red Hat and Debian adopted GNOME as well.
 With the release of Ubuntu 18.04, Ubuntu returned to the Gnome desktop.

 GNOME 2 was released in early 2002 and the last GNOME 3 release was in 2010.
 Over this 8 years GNOME developed itself as a mature desktop by using the traditional desktop metaphor: start menu, task managers, and toolbars.
 But like all things that change, in early 2011 GNOME 3 was released, and there was a mighty backlash.
-Even Linus Torvalds, who is a Red Hat and GNOME user came out against GNOME 3 hard, calling it a *"total UX disaster"* [^36].
+Even Linus Torvalds, who is a Red Hat and GNOME user came out against GNOME 3 very hard, calling it a *"total UX disaster"* [^36].
 What made GNOME 3 so different is that it took on a different metaphor, called the GNOME shell.
 Think of the GNOME shell as a way to manage or view multiple tasks and applications happening at once.
 Instead of a single desktop, think of the new metaphor as a table top using the shell as a magnifying glass to view all tasks.

 #### GNOME Forks: Unity, Mate, and Cinnamon